vdemir/vdemir.github.io/_posts/2018-01-18-C-Pointers.md

 Address of pointer pc:207282376
 Content of pointer pc:207282372

-Content of pointer *pc:22
+Value of pointer *pc:22

 Value of c:11

 Address of pointer pc:207282376
 Content of pointer pc:207282372

-Content of pointer *pc:11
+Value of pointer *pc:11

 Value of *pc:2